David Ewen Bartholomew: Advancement

 The Royal Navy hired on 26 June 1809 and put Lieutenant Bartholomew in command.
 She was one of 15 small transports that the Navy hired for the ill-fated Walcheren Campaign.
 Her first assignment was to carry Congreve rockets from the Woolwich Arsenal to Walcheren.
-She participated in the capture of Flushing and was generally useful for the remainder of the campaign.
+She participated in the capture of Vlissingen and was generally useful for the remainder of the campaign.
 The Navy returned Berwick Packet to her owners on 28 October.

-On 4 July 1810, Bartholomew returned to Sapphire, but was among the officers transferred to command gunboats off Cadiz in support of allied forces in the Peninsula War.
+On 4 July 1810, Bartholomew returned to Sapphire, but was among the officers transferred to command gunboats off Cádiz in support of allied forces in the Peninsula War.